jmdaemon/dotfiles/dot_local/share/doc/Recover.md

 # Recover

+## Booting From Grub Shell

+Requirements:
+- The EFI system partition is still intact.
+- The boot

 ## Reparing Grub Boot Loader / Repairing Linux EFI Partitions

 To repair grub, we more or less go through the entire process of installing grub